 JEFF: Yeah.
-I learned a lot playing in a band and putting together the people in the band and around the band and kind of, very focused on, you don't really think about the business as a business when you're in a band.
-It's more about the vibe and all these things that are ultimately kind of branding kinds of things, like who’s it going to feel good to work, who's going to look good to work with, who can I sit in a van with for six weeks at a time, and all that kind of stuff.
-So, I learned a lot about marketing and branding, but also sort of group dynamics and a lot about contract law and intellectual property as well. (laughing)
+I learned a lot playing in a band and putting together the people in the band and around the band and very focused on, you don't really think about the business as a business when you're in a band.
+It's more about the vibe and all these things that are ultimately branding things, like who’s it going to feel good to work, who's going to look good to work with, who can I sit in a van with for six weeks at a time, and all that kind of stuff.
+So, I learned a lot about marketing and branding, but also group dynamics and a lot about contract law and intellectual property as well. (laughing)

 IVAN: (laughing) What was your highlight during your time with Orbit?

-And so, you know we kind of came in, and being from Boston and all that kind of stuff, there was kind of this like, utilitarian aspect of things, like, we're not going to party our asses off and do all the drugs, and we're going to just get in the van and like go play shows and be the best band that we can be.
+And so, you know we came in, and being from Boston and all that kind of stuff, there was this utilitarian aspect of things, like, we're not going to party our asses off and do all the drugs, and we're going to just get in the van and like go play shows and be the best band that we can be.
 However, we had some really great success.
-I fear that at the time we didn't absorb that, and if we didn't celebrate that enough, that we kind of took it as like, “well that's great.”
+I fear that at the time we didn't absorb that, and if we didn't celebrate that enough, that we took it as like, “Well that's great.”
 We played on MTV or our video got played on MTV.
 Okay, what’s the next thing.
 Or we went and performed on a show on MTV.
 Okay, what's the next thing?
-And, we were kind of very on to the next thing.
+And, we were very on to the next thing.
 We did the Lollapalooza tour in 1997 and that felt good.